 In the first three sections, top experts discuss topics connected with plastic surgery complications including patient dissatisfaction, psychological aspects of cosmetic plastic surgery, legal/safety issues, the management of scars/redo surgery, infections, and wound management.
 Sections four through nine detail the treatment of specific procedural complications, challenges, secondary surgery, and avoidance of suboptimal outcomes.
 Experts in their respective subspecialties discuss alternative approaches and considerations in aesthetic plastic surgery, breast surgery, pediatric & craniofacial surgery, reconstructive plastic surgery for head & neck, body & lower extremity, hand & upper extremity, and burns.

 - Concise, easy-to-cross-reference text, evidence-based clinical pearls, and case presentations provide in-depth understanding on the prevention, recognition, and management of unfavorable results

 - Preoperative, intraoperative, and postoperative surgical complications and risks

-- Updated in full color with nearly 1,400 illustrations, including a bespoke outstanding artwork program
+- Updated in full color with more than 3,200 illustrations, including a bespoke outstanding artwork program

 - More than 100 technical video clips posted in the Thieme MediaCenter deliver additional educational insights